tristan-white/navfitx/README.md

 # NAVFITX

-NAVFITX is a next-gen, drop-in replacement for NAVFIT98A.
+NAVFITX is a drop-in replacement for NAVFIT98A.

 ## Background